 Verify the metal

-Antique platinum is usually 90-95% pure (compared to modern 85-95%).
+Antique platinum is usually 90 to 95 percent pure, compared to modern 85 to 95 percent.
 Antique gold may be higher karat than modern standards.
-A quick acid test or XRF analysis by a jeweler confirms the metal composition.
+A quick acid test or XRF analysis by a jeweler confirms the metal.

 Where to find antique rings